bengarrett/RetroTxt/docs/qa.md

 ### Known issues

-* Some foreground/background colour combinations introduce vertical artefacts when rendering blocks ███.
-Only [Firefox on Windows](https://www.mozilla.org/en-US/firefox/desktop/) doesn't suffer from this problem.
-* Browsers are fussy over which files they allow web extensions to autorun on, more so when displaying local texts with the `file:///` protocol.
+* Browsers are fussy over which files they allow web extensions to autorun with, more so when displaying local texts with the `file:///` protocol.

 #### Can I adjust the size of the font